kate-fie/syndirella/docs/source/reaction_constants.rst

 All reactions and alternative reaction/reactant specifications are formatted with `SMIRKS <https://www.daylight.com/dayhtml_tutorials/languages/smirks/index.html>`_ or `SMARTS <https://www.daylight.com/dayhtml_tutorials/languages/smarts/index.html>`_.
-If you'd like to edit or add to the libraries, please feel free to add directly to the following files in your forked version or open an issue and I can help in formatting SMARTS/SMIRKS strings to your needs as they can be quite finicky.
+If you'd like to edit or add to the libraries, you can follow my tutorial, here.

+Please feel free to add directly to the following files in your forked version or open an issue and I can help in formatting SMARTS/SMIRKS strings to your needs as they can be quite finicky.

 These are found at `syndirella/syndirella/constants <https://github.com/kate-fie/syndirella/tree/e563796e62c604d08aa9ee16beed26a9eee694c0/syndirella/constants>`_.